 You don’t have to wait until summer to go travelling.
 Visiting countries in the autumn can give a completely different edge to your trip and provide the most magnificent backdrops of reds, browns and golden hues.
-For this month's solo travel insight, I share the best autumn destinations I have found on my twenty plus years of travelling.
+In this article, I share the best autumn destinations I have found in my twenty plus years of travelling.

 One of the main attractions here is the Gutenberg Fortress in Balzers which comes alive in the autumn.
 Vaduz Castle is another place to see.
 Perched on top of a hillside, this castle gave the capital, Vaduz, its name.
 I loved this little country in its autumn colours and spent the day here, travelling from Buchs in Switzerland.